millipedes/Draw-PL/README.md

 # :factory: Inputs and Outputs
-The input to this program should be text files which are representative of a some 2D model (which I have deemed `.nc` files).
+The input to this program should be text files which are representative of a some 2D model (which I have deemed `.ncl` files).
 This can be anything which you can draw on a 2D surface using ellipses, rectangles, points, and lines.
 Additionally there is full text support.
 With these two things in mind, at least what I use it for is making graphical representations of complex data